-The most common tractor activities that result in fatalities is overturning, transporting equipment on or off highway, and repairing or cleaning the vehicle.
+The most common tractor activities that result in fatalities are rollovers, transporting equipment on roadways, and repairing or cleaning the equipment.

 Top Tractor Tips

 Know your tractor

 Take your time and use common sense

 Avoid loose-fitting or torn clothing while working with equipment